 Build the Foundation for a Second Degree or Double Major

-- If you do decide to minor in a subject, you will build a foundation for gaining a second degree or adding an additional major.
-You won’t have to take this route but, should you decide you love the subject, you will already have the coursework under your belt to do so.
+- If you decide to minor in a subject, your coursework also builds a foundation for potentially gaining a second degree or adding an additional major.
+Should you decide you love the subject, you will already have the coursework under your belt to do so.

 - You become more attractive to graduate schools.
 Like future employers, graduate schools want to see a varied and extensive transcript.